 The Shadow sought the answer in the code itself.
 He found a combination that intrigued him.
-It read as follows:

 Each of these four characters, according to The Shadow's belief, had a space indication.
 Therefore the entire symbols could not be spaces.
 Two spacers might come together; one at the end of a word; the next at the beginning of a word; but not four.